zend-patterns/ZendServerCommandLineScripts/deployingzscluster.md

 ### Introduction.
 ---------------
-This tutorilal explains how to setup Zend Server Cluster using bash scripts.
+This tutorilal explains how to setup Zend Server Cluster using bash scripts on Linux OS.
+Both RPM and DEB packages are supported.Packages are available for 32bit and 64bit architechtures and will be installed automatically.

 Scripts examples have been written to provide base to custom integration of Zend Server into current deployment framework or as an easy to read example which can be implemented in other programming languages.